maffka123/Admin_panel_sprint_2/README.md

 !-------------------------------------------------------------------------------------------!

 !Attention!
-It was tested only on Mac, make sure that Docker has permissions for the folder, where you run it!
+On Mac, make sure that Docker has permissions for the folder, where you run it!

 for details see: https://stackoverflow.com/questions/58482352/operation-not-permitted-from-docker-container-logged-as-root